sciknoworg/YESciEval/docs/source/quickstart.rst

 Quickstart
 =================

 YESciEval is a library designed to evaluate the quality of synthesized scientific answers using predefined rubrics and advanced LLM-based judgment models.
-This guide walks you through how to evaluate answers based on **informativeness** & **gap identification** using a pretrained & a custom judge and parse LLM output into structured JSON.
+This guide walks you through how to evaluate answers based on **informativeness** and **gap identification** using a pretrained & a custom judge and parse LLM output into structured JSON.

 **Example: Evaluating an Answer Using Informativeness + AskAutoJudge**